vuepont/ai-elements-vue/apps/www/content/3.components/1.chatbot/prompt-input.md

 icon: lucide:corner-down-left
 ---

-The `PromptInput` component allows a user to send a message to a large language model.
-It includes a textarea, a submit button, and a dropdown for selecting the model.
+The `PromptInput` component allows a user to send a message with file attachments to a large language model.
+It includes a textarea, file upload capabilities, a submit button, and a dropdown for selecting the model.

 :::ComponentLoader{label="Preview" componentName="PromptInput"}
 :::